ElderMael/patternsfordeliveringmicroservices/manuscript/06-Project_Kickstarters.md

 customization during the code generation.
 This will require modify names, variables or parameters in the project generator itself.

+Typical flow of a project generator I have implemented is:

+1. Clone base architecture project
+1. Remove version control files (make it a new project)
+1. Apply common transformations
+   1. Rename required files
+   1. Replace project name or references
+   1. Replace configuration according to parameters
+   1. Replace code references
+1. Remove unneeded features
+   1. Remove related code
+   1. Remove related configurations
+1. Test new application builds correctly with build automation system
+1. Push new project to source control
+1. Trigger build pipeline and wait for lower environment deployment

 ### Generator Downsides And Tradeoffs

 #### Coupling With Pipeline Templates